 21. Where a student is suspended from their studies in accordance with paragraph 20 hereof he/she will not be permitted to attend the University for the purpose of conducting their research degree programme, nor make his/her research degree submission, nor undertake any form of assessment after the date of suspension.

 22. Where a student is suspended from his/her studies and is later permitted to resume following settlement of the outstanding debt, tuition fees will not be owed for the period of suspension.
-Tuition fee liability will commence at the point at which the student is reinstated.
+Tuition fee liability will re-commence at the point at which the student is reinstated.

 23. Where a student is suspended from his/her studies in accordance with paragraph 20 hereof, and does not later resume their studies, the effective withdrawal date shall be the date of the suspension.